Nov 21, 2024

 Additional Admission Requirements

-• Master’s in Counseling from a (CACREP accredited program), with an overall GPA of 3.5 or higher
+• Master’s in Counseling from a CACREP accredited program

 • Two years of work experience preferred

-• Three professional letters of recommendation must include letters from professor(s) from Master’s program and from supervisor(s) from professional settings
+• Three professional letters of recommendation must include letters from master’s program professor(s) from Master’s program and from supervisor(s) from in professional settings.
+Letters from family members, acquaintances, and friends are not acceptable.

 Program Outcomes